pjt3591oo/gemini-code-assist-test/.gemini/styleguide.md

-# Company X Python Style Guide
+# Gemini Code Assist Style Guide

-코드 리뷰 결과는 한글로 설명해주세요
+## Language

+Please provide all code reviews, summaries, and help messages in Korean (한글).

 # Introduction
 This style guide outlines the coding conventions for Python code developed at Company X.